Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The informed clues are excellent, highly specific and diverse.
-The fake clues are very effective in misdirecting to Italy.
-The misinformed clues are moderately effective, creating some ambiguity but not strongly pulling towards a specific wrong answer.
+The clues are well-crafted, adhering to all criteria.
+The informed clues are highly specific, the misinformed clues create good ambiguity, and the fake clues provide strong misdirection to the incorrect options.
+The difficulty is well-balanced.

 ---